The Classification of Rigid Hyperelliptic Fourfolds: Lattices and Cocycles Corresponding to Rigid Hyperelliptic Fourfolds

 \begin{proof} (a) The first coordinate of every element of $K$ is zero, and thus, the property that $v_4$ and $v_5$ are zero in $T$ shows that $3a_1 = 0$ and $(1-\zeta_3)a_1 = c_1$.
 Now, if $a_1$ is fixed by $\zeta_3$, the first coordinate of $v_4$ is $-c_1$.
 Thus, $c_1 = 0$ and $k$ does not act freely, a contradiction. \\ (b) If $b_2$ (resp. $b_3$, $b_4$) is fixed by $\zeta_3$, then the torsion group $K$ contains an element whose second (resp. third, fourth) coordinate is $b_2$ (resp. $b_3$, $b_4$): in this case, the element $h$ (resp. $hk$, $hk^2$) does not act freely on $T$.
-The last statement follows from the description of the possible kernels $K$ since $(1-\zeta_3)b_i \neq 0$. \\ (c) This follows from (b) by the same arguments as in the proof of Proposition \ref{propExcludeK}. \\ (d) Since $v_6$ is contained in $K$, the elements $(1-\zeta_3)a_i$ are fixed by $\zeta_3$ for $i \in \{2,3,4\}$.
-This is the case if and only if $3a_i = 0$. \end{proof}
+The last statement follows from the description of the possible kernels $K$ since $(1-\zeta_3)b_i \neq 0$. \\ (c) It was shown in (b) that $b_2$, $b_3$ and $b_4$ are elements of order $3$ that are not fixed by $\zeta_3$.
+Hence